-This Code of Practice is separate from UCEM's Fitness to Study Procedure (opens new window), which outlines the procedure that will be followed if there are concerns regarding a student's fitness to study i.e. their ability to engage effectively and safely with their studies as a student of UCEM in accordance with the expectations set out in the Student Charter, without unreasonably affecting their wellbeing.
+This Code of Practice is separate from the UCEM Fitness to Study Procedure (opens new window) which outlines the procedure that will be followed if there are concerns regarding a student's fitness to study i.e. their ability to engage effectively and safely with their studies as a student of UCEM in accordance with the expectations set out in the Student Charter (opens new window), without unreasonably affecting their wellbeing.